 The CASPA application includes submission of transcripts, biographic and contact information, academic history and standardized test scores, supporting information, and three letters of reference.

 Letters of Reference: It is important that the letters of reference be completed by individuals who have first-hand knowledge of your skills, strengths and weaknesses.
 References from friends, family members and relatives are not appropriate and will not be accepted.
-One reference must be from a physician assistant, physician, nurse practitioner or certified nurse midwife; one evaluation must be from a work supervisor; one evaluation must be from a professor.
+One reference must be from a physician assistant with whom the applicant shadowed in patient care activities; one evaluation must be from a work supervisor; one evaluation must be from a professor.

 Once we are notified an applicant's CASPA application has been completed and verified, the application will be reviewed by our admissions committee.
 It is our goal to notify all applicants of decisions within two-weeks of receiving the CASPA notification of a completed and verified application.
 Due to the expected volume of applications, the Program will not be able to meet with or speak (by email, phone, or mail) with any applicants not invited for an interview.